DataONEorg/matlab-dataone/README.md

 # Documentation

 The classes provided in the toolbox have built-in documentation.
-Use the help() function or the doc() function to view the help for a given class.
-For instance, to view the help on the RunManager class, use:
+You might use the help() function or the doc() function to view the help for a given class.
+For instance, if you would like to view the help on the RunManager class, please use:

   ```matlab